 What are free services good for?

-Using a VPN is legal in most countries.
+Using one of the best VPN services is legal in most countries.
 However, since they offer you anonymity and the power to hide your online activity, they have also been used for a host of potentially illegal tasks, such as downloading pirated software or accessing the dark web.
 We in no way condone using VPNs for illegal activity, but it’s essential to make sure your data is secure when using one.

 Most people who need a good VPN service usually get a paid one, but that doesn’t mean that there aren’t free options available.
 No-fee VPNs usually come with restrictions, such as limited browser activity or throttled network speeds.
 However, there are some that offer more freedom than others in this regard.